View Report

 Research and Practice Interests

-Our laboratory has studied the cytokine osteopontin (Weber 2002), which acts as a metastasis gene in multiple malignancies and is therefore a progression marker (Weber et al. 2010a; Weber et al. 2011; Weber 2011).
+Our laboratory has studied the cytokine osteopontin (Weber 2002; Weber 2018), which acts as a metastasis gene in multiple malignancies and is therefore a progression marker (Weber et al. 2010a; Weber et al. 2011; Weber 2011), which may act in conjunction with other molecules (Ramchandani/Weber 2015a,b).
 Based on the molecular mechanisms of osteopontin induction and function in cancer metastasis, we have established the following paradigms:

 Keywords